Elukoye/search_n_build/README.md

 - [ ] There is a page to check the list of reserved dates for the user

 ## Added Feature
-- [ ] Implemented token authentication for admin action endpoints
+- [ ] Implemented JWT token authentication for admin action endpoints

 ## Environment
 - [ ] Ruby on Rails version  6.0.3 and above